Jesus805/NeatoXV11Lidar/README.md

 This module was written with NumPy in mind.
 Therefore, the shared buffer contains distance readings at index `2*i` and reliability readings at index `2*i + 1` for `0 <= i <= 359`

+There is also code for interfacing with the GPIO to turn the LIDAR on/off.
+However, GPIO pins do not supply enough current to power the LIDAR, so you will need to create a circuit that allows the GPIO pin to switch a 3v3 power rail via a transistor.

 MIT license, (C) 2018 Jesus Bamford <jesus.bamford@gmail.com>

 ## Running